HomeAboutCase Studies

 #1: Market them as opportunities for prospects to learn about how your product could solve their problems.

 Present a demo as an opportunity for prospects to explain their struggles, the products currently used, and why they’re exploring other options.
+Establish clear expectations that a demo is about them, not about you.

 #2 Deliver value between the time a demo is book and when it happens.
-Far too often, the only pre-demo communication is a confirmation email
+Far too often, the only pre-demo communication is a confirmation email.

 Instead, send content and information that’s relevant to a prospects’ needs and interests like videos, eBooks, blog posts, infographics or case studies.

+You can improve your communications by using a demo form that asks for more details.
 There can be a dropdown box with four or five options, or a text box where comments can be left.

 By using these two techniques, you can better align your product with what a prospect needs.